developarts/tablepress_chartjs/README.md

 1. [Download](https://github.com/developarts/tablepress_chartjs/releases/latest) and extract the ZIP file.
 2. Move the folder "tablepress_chartjs" to the "wp-content/plugins/" directory of your WordPress installation, e.g. via FTP.
-3. Activate the plugin "TablePress" on the "Plugins" screen of your WordPress Dashboard.
+3. Activate the plugin "TablePress Extension: Chart.js" on the "Plugins" screen of your WordPress Dashboard.

 ## Usage<a id="Usage"></a>